ComibyteOrg/caos-V-2.0/README.md

 ## Installation

-Getting started with CAOS is simple.
-Since the library is self-contained, you just need to include its CSS and JavaScript in your HTML file.
+Getting started with CAOS is simple. download the caos folder and link its CSS and JavaScript to your HTML file.

 1.  **Link the CSS:** Link the CAOS CSS style within the `<head>` of your HTML.